recast-software/ConfigMgr-Docs/ConfigMgr-Topics/LanguageSupport/LanguageSupport-CMPackages.md

 And with that, we are able to support several languages, having them automatically reinstall during the upgrade, without leveraging dynamic updates, or downloading unused content.

+You can get all of the task sequences in the WaaS Download Pack on GARYTOWN.Com

 **About Recast Software**
 1 in 3 organizations using Microsoft Configuration Manager rely on Right Click Tools to surface vulnerabilities and remediate quicker than ever before.
 [Download Free Tools](https://www.recastsoftware.com/?utm_source=cmdocs&utm_medium=referral&utm_campaign=cmdocs#formarea)